Last Updated on June 28, 2023 by Max

-People often confuse BPH and prostate cancer given their symptoms and believe increased size is due to pathologic growth.
-However, recent research suggests that these are completely different entities, and even more, an enlarged prostate appears to have a lower chance of significant PC.
-Apparently, the age-related enlargement of the prostate is a sign that your body is protecting your prostate from PC.
+Given their symptoms, people often confuse BPH and prostate cancer and believe increased size is due to pathologic growth.
+However, recent research suggests that these are entirely different entities, and even more, an enlarged prostate appears to have a lower chance of significant PC.
+The age-related enlargement of the prostate is a sign that your body is protecting your prostate from PC.
 Interrupting this natural process with chemical drugs is probably not the best solution.
 Moreover, studies show that such interventions often fail.

 - K. R. Nandalur et al. MD.
 (2021) Benign prostate hyperplasia as a potential protective factor against prostate cancer: Insights from a magnetic resonance imaging study of compositional characteristics.
 The Prostate Volume 81, Issue 14 p.
 1097-1104.

 - Schenk JM, Kristal AR, Arnold KB, et al. Association of symptomatic benign prostatic hyperplasia and prostate cancer: results from the prostate cancer prevention trial.
 Am J Epidemiol.
 2011;173(12):1419‐1428.